cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

 .. code-block:: python

     agent = vqn()
-    envs = [, GymEnvironment('MountainCar-v0')]
     some_custom_runner(agent(), GymEnvironment('CartPole-v0'))
     some_custom_runner(agent(), GymEnvironment('MountainCar-v0'))

 Now, each call to ``some_custom_runner`` receives a unique instance of the agent.
-This is sometimes achieved in other libraries by providing a "reset" function.
+This is sometimes achieved in other libraries by providing a "reset" function on the agent.
 We find our approach allows us to keep the ``Agent`` interface clean, and is overall more elegant and less error prone.